Editor's note: This post was originally published in February 2020 and has been updated for accuracy and comprehensiveness.

 The CPG notes that the way these properties are achieved and the level they achieve does vary substantially between devices within and across categories.
 Not all support surfaces are designed the same way, and they don’t perform the same way.
 Having standardized tests that can quantify those performance characteristics is extremely helpful in understanding how the surfaces are different.
 As a complement to your clinical reasoning, when you know the properties, you’re looking for your individual, the results of standardized tests can help you find a solution to meet their needs.

-Join us next week as we take a closer look at the specific ISO and RESNA standard test methods for wheelchair seating and positioning.
+Join us next time as we take a closer look at the specific ISO and RESNA standard test methods for wheelchair seating and positioning.